rebeckasjostrom/ADTECH-creativespec/README.md

 <a href="_ADCLICK_http://domain.com">
 ```

-Important: ad server variable `_ADCLICK_` can only be used within the index document.
+Important: ad server variable `_ADCLICK_` (as well as all others) can only be used within the index document.

 ## 3. Client Side